Olivia Smart

 Olivia Smart (born 1 April 1997) is a British-Spanish ice dancer, who currently competes with Tim Dieck for Spain.
-Together, they are two-time Spanish national champions (2024–25), 2024 Skate America bronze medalist, 2024 CS Nepela Memorial bronze medalists, and 2024 Challenge Cup silver medalists.
+Together, they are three-time Spanish national champions (2024–26), 2024 Skate America bronze medalist, and a four-time Challenger Series medalist (including two gold).
 They won a small bronze medal for their free dance at the 2025 World Championships.
+They represented Spain at the 2026 Winter Olympics.

 She also previously represented Spain with Adrián Díaz.
-With Díaz, Smart was the 2021 Skate Canada International bronze medalist, a four-time Challenger Series medalist, and a three-time Spanish national champion.
+With Díaz, Smart was the 2021 Skate Canada International bronze medalist, a four-time Challenger Series medalist, and a three-time Spanish national champion (2018, 2020, 2022).
 They represented Spain at the 2022 Winter Olympics.

-With former partner Joseph Buckland, she is a three-time British national junior champion (2012–14), and competed at three World Junior Championships, reaching the top ten in 2014.
+With former partner Joseph Buckland, she is the 2015 British national champion, a three-time British national junior champion (2012–14), and competed at three World Junior Championships, reaching the top ten in 2014.
 As well, she competed on the fifteenth series of ITV's Dancing on Ice, partnered with Nile Wilson.

 Personal life

 Olivia Smart was born on 1 April 1997 in Sheffield, England.
 She attended Sheffield High School for Girls.
-Olivia's Trains - a model railway shop in the city - is named after her.
+Olivia's Trains, a model railway shop in the city, is named after her.
 She became a Spanish citizen in July 2017.

 Since 2024, she has been in a relationship with British-American ice dancer, Jean-Luc Baker.
+The pair announced their engagement via Instagram on Valentine's Day while at the 2026 Winter Olympics in Milan, Italy.